 NADIM N. ROUHANA – PROFESSOR OF INTERNATIONAL NEGOTIATION AND CONFLICT STUDIES

-Rouhana’s new paradigm challenges existing assumptions and emphasizes, in addition to the question of power asymmetry, issues of history, historical responsibility, and social justice, each of which is largely absent in applied conflict resolution.
-Rouhana stresses the imperative of addressing social justice when restructuring opposing parties’ political relations to respond to universal values of equality and social justice.
+Rouhana’s new paradigm challenges existing assumptions and emphasizes, in addition to the question of power asymmetry, issues of history, historical responsibility, and social justice, each of which is largely absent in standard applied conflict resolution.
 By placing greater emphasis on comprehensive conflict analysis, and by giving history and justice their due place, Rouhana seeks to make conflict resolution more relevant to what has been called “the third world.”
-“It is hard for many political cultures to talk about conflict resolution,” he argues, “particularly people in the third world who are involved in these conflicts, without bringing history and justice to the table.”
+“It is hard for many political cultures to take conflict resolution seriously,” he argues, “particularly people in the third world who are involved in these conflicts, without bringing history and justice to the table.”
 As part of this research stream, and with funding from the World Peace Foundation, Rouhana organized a two-day conference at Fletcher entitled Western and Non-Western Views on Conflict Resolution to examine different perspectives on the politics of conflict resolution, the way conflict resolution methods are theorized and implemented by Western and non-Western, official and unofficial parties, and to explore hegemonic and anti-hegemonic views on conflict resolution.

 Rouhana has participated in pioneering new methods of conflict resolution.
-As a predoctoral student associate and a postdoctoral fellow at Harvard, Rouhana studied under Professor Herbert C. Kelman, with whom he worked on an approach called the problem-solving workshop (PSW).
-The PSW was designed as a one-time event focusing primarily on pre-influential participants.
-Cognizant of the limitations imposed by the one-time event, Rouhana, together with Kelman, worked to pioneer a new approach called the continuing workshop.
+As a predoctoral student associate and a postdoctoral fellow at Harvard, Rouhana studied under Processor Herbert C. Kelman, with whom he worked on an approach called the problem-solving workshop (PSW).
+Rouhana and Kelman later developed a new approach called the continuing workshop.
 Informed by a socio-psychological approach, the continuing workshop features regular intensive meetings between high-ranking non-official individuals over a long period of time.
 The meetings are designed to facilitate constructive interaction between opposing parties in an effort to advance jointly formulated ideas on how to address major issues of dispute in a given conflict.
 Rouhana argues, though, that the methodology, to a large extent, suffers from the same faults of Western approaches and needs to be seriously modified to address questions of power asymmetry and historical injustice.